 A strength of the group is its ability to combine microeconomic theory development with applied economics and policy – in particular within the area of health economics.

 Much of the research incorporates techniques from decision theory and operations research and it often involves experiments and behavioural aspects.
-Most group members are also affiliated with the Centre of Health Economics Research (COHERE), contributing with research and research-based analyses on health economics and health policy.

 In a time of large public budget deficits and increased focus on inequality, improving efficiency and fairness in resource allocation is a major challenge for society.
 The overarching research agenda of the group is to address this challenge.
 Although most of the research in the group is focusing on the development of general theory and methodology, specific applications play a significant role as well.